-The tower that was inspected is situated approximately 3km from the ocean next to the Buffalo River saltwater estuary, as well as alongside a city dump.
+The tower that was inspected is situated approximately 3 kilometres from the ocean next to the Buffalo River salt-water estuary, as well as alongside a city dump.

 At the time of the inspection the tower had been in service for 25 years.
-The initial corrosion protection comprised hot dip galvanizing and had never been over coated with an organic coating system.
+The initial corrosion control comprised hot dip galvanizing and had never been over coated with an organic coating system.

 Severe corrosion with subsequent metal loss was observed on some of the structural members.
 In one isolated instance the degree of metal loss was so severe that it had resulted in the perforation of the member.

-The nuts and bolts of these corroded members were also severely rusted.
+The nuts and bolts associated with these sections were also severely rusted.
 The most severe corrosion was mainly located on the inner surfaces of the members.
-The members that showed severe signs of corrosion were either perforated or the degree of metal loss was in the 1 to 2mm range.
-The outer surfaces of these members were only superficially corroded and the hot dip galvanized thickness readings ranged from 87 and 104μm.
+The members that showed severe signs of corrosion were either perforated or the degree of metal loss was in the 1 to 2 mm range.
+The outer surfaces of these members were only superficially corroded and the hot dip galvanized thickness readings ranged from 87 and $104~\mu m$.